 One of the most important aspects to help distinguish your e-commerce fashion store from competitors?
 Create a strong brand — one that goes far beyond offering great products, although that’s certainly part of it.

-Because fashion is intrinsically tied to self-expression, it’s vital for brands to establish emotional connections with consumers.
+Because fashion is intrinsically tied to self-expression, brands need to establish emotional connections with consumers.
 Customers will experience something when they wear your clothes, like confidence or comfort.
 That feeling is what your brand needs to communicate effortlessly.

 Think about brands like American Apparel or Calvin Klein — you can probably identify their ads without even seeing the logos.
 That kind of recognition is what you’re going for.